Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 the top of this lab: a viewer who knows the piece should recognize it; a viewer who doesn't should come away understanding what it's famous for.
 How might you illustrate the non-sequential aspects of the interaction in the sketch?

+There were not too many non-sequential actions to account for, so we did not run into difficulty with this.

 **Include your video here.**
 https://youtube.com/shorts/RPhKJcqeU8U?feature=share
 **Please indicate who you collaborated with on this lab.** Be generous in acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.
+We appreciated the collaboration from our classmates who helped test our working product.
 ---

 # Part 2 — ReMastering the light